jcabi/jcabi-github/README.md

 More details are here: [github.jcabi.com](http://github.jcabi.com/).

+You may also get help in this [Telegram chat](https://t.me/elegantobjects).

 The set of classes in the [`com.jcabi.github`](https://static.javadoc.io/com.jcabi/jcabi-github/1.0/com/jcabi/github/package-frame.html) package is the object-oriented API.
 Use it like this: